tvangundy/workspace/docs/runbooks/bootstrapping/rpi-bootstrapping.md

 - Verify `talosctl` is installed and up to date
 - Check network connectivity between your computer and the Raspberry Pi
 - Review Talos logs: `talosctl logs --follow`

-## Next Steps

-After successfully bootstrapping your Raspberry Pi:

-1. **Add additional nodes**: Follow the same process to add more nodes to your cluster
-2. **Configure storage**: Set up persistent storage for your workloads
-3. **Deploy applications**: Start deploying your applications to the cluster
-4. **Set up monitoring**: Configure monitoring and logging for your cluster

-## Additional Resources

 - [Talos Linux Documentation](https://www.talos.dev/)
 - [Talos Image Factory](https://factory.talos.dev)